glitznerf/glitznerf.github.io/index.md

 ### Academic roles
-I have held a variety of academic positions, including my current role as Minerva Scholar (entry-level research and teaching position), and previous roles as an SSPS Project Lead (to improve a second-year undergraduate computing course) and general Teaching Assistant.
+I have held a variety of academic positions, including my current role as [Minerva Scholar](https://www.gla.ac.uk/schools/computing/postgraduateresearch/prospectivestudents/minervascholarships/) (entry-level research and teaching position), and previous roles as an [SSPS Project Lead](https://www.gla.ac.uk/myglasgow/students/newsletter/archive/2024/headline_1136086_en.html) (to improve a second-year undergraduate computing course) and general Teaching Assistant.

-In terms of other academic service, I recently organised the 29th Postgraduate Combinatorial Conference ([PCC 2025](https://sites.google.com/view/pcc2025/home)) in Glasgow, am a member of the British Combinatorial Committee ([BCC](https://www.britishcombinatorics.org.uk/)) and the School's Learning & Teaching Committee.
+Currently, I am organising the weekly [FATA Research Section](https://www.gla.ac.uk/schools/computing/research/researchsections/fata-section/) seminars and am a member of the British Combinatorial Committee ([BCC](https://www.britishcombinatorics.org.uk/)) and the School's Learning & Teaching Committee.

+On the editorial side, I have reviewed for the journals [Discrete Applied Mathematics](https://www.sciencedirect.com/journal/discrete-applied-mathematics) and [Theoretical Economics](https://econtheory.org) and for the conferences [Symposium on Discrete Algorithms 2025](https://www.siam.org/conferences-events/siam-conferences/soda25/) and [45th Foundations of Software Technology and Theoretical Computer Science](https://www.fsttcs.org.in/2025/).

+Recently, we organised the 29th Postgraduate Combinatorial Conference ([PCC 2025](https://sites.google.com/view/pcc2025/home)) in Glasgow.

 In the past, I have supported the [University of Zurich's Blockchain Center](https://www.blockchain.uzh.ch/) as a voluntary Research Engineer, represented my undergraduate cohort to the School of Computing Science and the School of Mathematics and Statistics as a Class Rep and acted as a Peer Assisted Learning Mentor for new undergraduate students.

-On the editorial side, I have reviewed for the journals [Discrete Applied Mathematics](https://www.sciencedirect.com/journal/discrete-applied-mathematics) and [Theoretical Economics](https://econtheory.org) and for the [Symposium on Discrete Algorithms 2025](https://www.siam.org/conferences-events/siam-conferences/soda25/).
-I was also PC Co-Chair for [PCC25](https://sites.google.com/view/pcc2025/home) (abstract only).

 <p>&nbsp;</p>

-### Industry roles
+### Industry experience
-Before joining academia full-time, I gained industry experiences as a Software Dev Engineer at [Amazon](https://www.amazon.co.uk/gp/video/livetv) (automating workflows and processes), Consultant for [BearingPoint](https://www.bearingpoint.com/en-gb/) (supporting information security and privacy projects for government and public sector clients), and in IT Dev & Ops (building data processing and visualisation tools for large datasets) at the [Global Legal Entity Identifier Foundation](https://www.gleif.org/en).
+Before joining academia full-time, I worked as a Software Dev Engineer at [Amazon](https://www.amazon.co.uk/gp/video/livetv), Consultant for [BearingPoint](https://www.bearingpoint.com/en-gb/), and in IT Dev & Ops at the [Global Legal Entity Identifier Foundation](https://www.gleif.org/en).

 <p>&nbsp;</p>